MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/install-a-preview-build.md

 This article will provide instructions on installing a preview version of Azure Stack HCI OS using Windows Admin Center or PowerShell.

 Once you've joined the preview channel, your cluster will always be offered the latest available preview builds on a continuous basis.
-You can install a preview build using Windows Admin Center.

 # [Windows Admin Center](#tab/windows-admin-center)